|Links||Annotated MM Literature||About the Author|

 One way to think about it is as follows: People do not live entirely on their own, but rather embedded in social units.
 Even though today, in a globalized world, we may say that people have relationships with other people all over the world, most people have some relationships that are more special than others.
 People who are linked together via special relationships frequently communicate among each other, and thus the possibility rises that the people you are linked to influence your views.
 So we may think about the individuals as one (the lowest) level and their network (whether it consists of people that are met in person or of people communication with whom may take place only via artifical media) as a next (higher) level.

-(Note that " low" and " high" are just names; we may well think about things the other way round.
+(Note that "low" and "high" are just labels; we may well think about things the other way round.
 "High" just means something like "aggregate"; that is, several individuals – entities on the "low" level – are seen as agglutinated).

 For a variety of reasons, data referring to more than one level often cannot be analyzed by conventional statistical models.
 For instance, classical OLS regression analysis requires that residuals from individual observations are not correlated.
 This requirement becomes doubtful if these individual observations are subject to the same influences or are related to each other in other ways.